Demystifying Visual Features of Movie Posters for Multi-Label Genre Identification: Proposed Methodology

 The building blocks of a TE are shown in Fig. \ref{fig:RDT_workflow}, which includes alternating layers of $MSA$ (Multi-head Self-Attention) and $MLP$ (Multi-Layer Perceptron) blocks \cite{dosovitskiy2020image,d2l}.

-\paragraph{Multi-head Self-Attention ($MSA$)} The core of the TE is its $MSA$ mechanism consisting of $h$ parallel attention layers, i.e., attention heads, where each head utilizes SA (Scaled dot-product Attention) \cite{attention_need}.
-The SA takes input comprising $D_K$ dimensional queries and keys, and $D_V$ dimensional values \cite{attention_need}, and computed as follows.
+\paragraph{Multi-head Self-Attention ($MSA$)} The core of the TE is its $MSA$ mechanism consisting of $H$ parallel attention layers, i.e., attention heads, where each head utilizes $SA$ (Scaled dot-product Attention) \cite{attention_need}.
+The $SA$ takes input comprising $D_K$ dimensional queries and keys, and $D_V$ dimensional values \cite{attention_need}, and is computed as follows: